 Hand pulling is an option, especially in landscape beds where herbicides pose a possible threat to desirable plants.

 In addition to three-way herbicides there are several other herbicides that can be used for lespedeza control in home lawns.
-Atrazine (such as in Southern Ag Atrazine St. Augustine Weed Killer, Hi Yield Atrazine Weed Killer, Image for St. Augustinegrass & Centipedegrass with Atrazine, and Spectracide Weed Stop for Lawns Concentrate for St. Augustine & Centipede Lawns) may be used to control lespedeza in centipedegrass and St. Augustinegrass.
+Atrazine may be used to control lespedeza in centipedegrass and St. Augustinegrass.
+Examples of products containing atrazine are:

-CAUTION: Herbicides should not be applied during spring transition (green-up of lawn) or when air temperatures exceed 90 ºF as this can cause severe damage to the turfgrass.
+CAUTION: Most herbicides should not be applied during spring transition (green-up period of a warm-season turfgrass lawn) or when air temperatures exceed 90 ºF as this can cause severe damage to the turfgrass.
 A newly seeded lawn should be mowed a minimum of three times before applying an herbicide.
+Rainfall or irrigation a day or two prior to herbicide application reduces the chance of turfgrass injury and enhances weed uptake of the herbicide.

 |Herbicide||Bermudagrass||Centipedegrass||St. Augustinegrass||Tall Fescue||Zoysiagrass|